- Find out where to find the best scenery in the southern Spain region

-- Explore the streets and cities with insider knowledge
+- Discover the history and architecture of Andalucía and explore the streets and cities with insider knowledge

 by The Passionate Traveller

 I’ve been lucky enough to visit many countries in Europe and whenever people ask me which my favourite is, I never hesitate in answering “Spain”.
-Here are my top 5 things about this wonderful place…
+Here are my top five things about this wonderful place and why I will always want to travel there.

 1. Easy Street